unixorn/awesome-zsh-plugins/README.md

 **zshing** is a ZSH plugin manager similar to Vundle/Vim and allows you to...

 * keep track of and configure your plugins right in the `.zshrc`
-* Install Zsh plugins
+* Install ZSH plugins
-* Update Zsh plugins
+* Update ZSH plugins
-* Search by name all available Zsh Plugins
+* Search by name all available ZSH Plugins
 * Clean unused plugins up
 * run the above actions in a *single command*
 * manages the __Source Plugins__ of your installed Plugins